JeongHan-Bae/JoSon/docs/JoSon_Library_Documentation.md

     std::cout << "\nStore to file...\n";
     JoSon::Utils::store_doc_to_json("HelloJoSon.json", joson_doc);

-    // Read the JoSon document from the JSON file
-    Doc rd = JoSon::Utils::read_json_file("HelloJoSon.json", true);
+    // Read the JoSon document from the JSON file with a progress bar Doc rd = JoSon::Utils::read_json_file("HelloJoSon.json", true);

     // Print the JoSon document read from the file with colors